 While a very important decision, the Supreme Court didn’t squarely address the scope of a plan administrator’s duty to continually monitor.
 While the unanimous decision suggests the court recognizes a continuing duty under ERISA, little guidance was offered meaning more lawsuits until the duty is clarified.

 We suspect that many employers have no plan in place to monitor investment choices and fees.
 Those that do have a procedure may not have documented how their reviews took place.
 While no employer can guaranty the performance of a company 401(k) plan, ERISA makes clear an employer or plan administrator’s obligation to discharge its duties “with the care, skill, prudence, and diligence that a prudent person acting in a like capacity and familiar with such matters would use.”
 Picking a mutual fund and never revisiting the plan again just doesn’t work anymore.

 Congress passed ERISA in 1974.
 Its goal is to protect the participants and beneficiaries of employee benefit plans.
 An attractive feature is a provision that can award legal fees in certain cases.
 Without the fee shifting provision, it would be virtually impossible for aggrieved workers to fight big corporations.

 Have questions on ERISA or think that your employer is not properly following the law?
 Give us a call.
-For more information, contact attorney Brian Parish or Beth Canfield at or by telephone at (414) 223-0464.
+For more information, visit our ERISA information page.
+Want to know if you have a case?
+Contact us online, by email or by telephone at (202) 800 9791.
 All inquiries protected by the attorney – client privilege and kept strictly confidential.